 What Retail Suppliers Need to Know About Barcodes

-In 1990 the two organisations formally agreed to work together.
-In 2005 they started to use one name – GS1 meaning Global Standards One.
+In 1990 the two organisations formally agreed to work together and expanded their presence to 45 countries.
+In 2005 they started to use one name – GS1, Global Standards One.

 Whilst the two organisations had merged, the situation on the ground wasn’t so tidy.
 There were UPC A, UPC E barcodes.
 There were EAN8’s and EAN13s, ITF14s and EAN 128s not to mention a range of 2D barcodes from GS1.